If I hear “the vagina is a self-cleaning oven” one more time, I’m going to scream.

 - A Diva Cup- apparently they work wonders for many women.
 Lots of my patients use them.

 - Boric acid suppositories- In selected circumstances and under the direction of your doctor, these can help reset the pH in the vagina.
-Click here to read this post is all about this subject.
+Read more about boric acid and douching here.
 It cannot be stressed enough, the suppositories are placed IN THE VAGINA ONLY.
 If swallowed, they can cause serious harm.

 - Probiotics- though there are not yet vaginal probiotic suppositories, there are oral ones that have scientific evidence backing their vaginal bacterial improvement.
 Click here for a post all about the specific probiotics studied.